rangle/ngCourse2/handout/migrate/ng-upgrade/upgrade-component.md

-# Upgrading
+# Upgrading Components

-The only Angular 1.x components that can be upgraded, and used in Angular 2 code are those that _strictly_ follow the component pattern outlined at the top of this document.
-Wherever possible use Angular 1.5+'s `.component`
+The only Angular 1.x components that can be upgraded and used in Angular 2 code are those that _strictly_ follow the component pattern outlined at the top of this document.
+Wherever possible use Angular 1.5+'s `.component`.

 Here is an Angular 1.x directive that conforms to ng-upgrade's "component directive" specification:

 ```js
 export function a1UpgradableDirective() {
   return {
     restrict: 'E',